Reading Time: 5 minutes

-The training/nutrition/recovery program we use is daunting but you did everything that was asked of you.
+The training/nutrition/recovery program we use is daunting but Jo did everything that I asked of her.

-All you can do from here is get better.
-Let’s make your first show pictures look like “before” pictures.
+All she can do from here is get better.
+The goal is to make her first show pictures look like “before” pictures.

 To the good folks reading, if you want the results you have to be willing to do the work.
 There are no shortcuts on the road to success.